All Episodes

 And I must say that is the majority of people.

-And of course, you get the insane, you know, worst in people, which is sad but predictable, and there's not much you can do.
+And of course, you get the insane, you know, worst in people, which is sad but predictable.

-There is a lot of news about hydroxychloroquine that I want to share with you, including the Novartis uh CEO producing this, saying it's the biggest hope against COVID-19.
+There is a lot of news about hydroxychloroquine that I want to share with you, including the Novartis CEO producing this, saying it's the biggest hope against COVID-19.

-Um the president in his clinical trial will know within days the 1,100 people in New York have been undergoing treatment.
+There's 1,100 people in New York have been undergoing treatment.

-Uh, I know that within the United States, that is also happening at a pretty production at a very high level.
+I know that within the United States, that is also happening at a pretty production at a very high level.

-Um the FDA announced emergency approval for the treatment, hydroxychloroquine.
+The FDA announced emergency approval for the treatment, hydroxychloroquine.

 I have a very dear friend of mine.

-I'm not gonna give all the details.
+I'm not going to give all the details.

 When was it?

-Monday last week, Linda, Tuesday.
+Monday last week, Linda?

-Very good friend of mine, texts me.
+Very good friend of mine texts me.

-Now I was busy that day.
+Now, I was busy that day.

 I didn't get the text till like two hours later.